google/graphicsfuzz/docs/android-notes.md

 The Android SDK and NDK are needed for building and developing the Vulkan worker (vulkan-worker).

+See the [developer documentation](glsl-fuzz-develop.md) on how to build the workers.

 ## Installing the Android SDK and NDK

 You can download and install the Android SDK